robcarver17/pysystemtrade/docs/production.md

 - Backtest config (which overrides the system defaults and the private config)
 - Control configs: private and default
 - Broker and data source specific config
-- Initialisation config

-This ignores any control config
+- Instrument and roll configuration

 ### System defaults & Private config